Have you ever stared at a blank screen and wondered, “How long should my blog post article length be?”

 Examples:

-Short quotes, tips, or life hacks
+Short quotes, quick tips, or life hacks people can apply right away.

 Pros: